Pathological people pleaser?

 Suddenly, you can be doing some of this and not even realize you are doing something with a name: people-pleasing.

-This could sound exaggerated to you, or perhaps you are quite like this.
+Hopefully, this could sound exaggerated to you.
+Or perhaps you are quite like this.

-People pleasing can refer to a broad spectrum of conducts with various reasons behind it.
+Therefore, People pleasing can refer to a broad spectrum of conduct with various reasons behind it.
 A pathological people pleaser may come in many shapes.

 Ranging from: